benqo/framework-test/README.md

 ## Example

-The example project uses the Lumu framework to receive data from Lumu and to simply display this value on a Label.
+The example project uses the Lumu SDK to receive data from Lumu and to simply display this value on a Label.
 It stops the LumuManager when the App stops being active, and starts it when the App is in the foreground again.

 ## FAQ

-### Can I use Lumu framework without a Lumu?
+### Can I use Lumu SDK without a Lumu?

-No. In order to get light measurements and a response from the framework you need Lumu.
+No. In order to get light measurements and a response from the SDK you need Lumu.
 You can order one from [our website](http://lu.mu/).

 ## Feedback